MJKWoolnough/ics/README.md

 func Encode(w io.Writer, cal *Calendar) error
 ```
 Encode encodes the given iCalendar object into the writer.
 It first validates
-the iCalendar object so as not to write invalid data to the writer
+the iCalendar object so as not to write invalid data to the writer.

 #### type Alarm